horankev/sfislands/README.md

 devtools::install_github("horankev/sfislands")
 ```

-## Summary
+## Summary of features

-1.  `sfislands` makes it easier to deal with geographic datasets which
-    contain islands.
-These do not have to be “literal” islands but any
-    situation where one or more discontiguous geographical unit is
-    present.
-Such a situation can lead to two issues.
-Firstly, if
-    unaddressed, the presence of such islands or exclaves can make
-    certain types of contiguity-based modelling impossible.
-Secondly,
-    just because two areas are separated by, say, a body of water, this
-    does not mean that they are necessarily independent.
-The package
-    offers solutions to allow for the inclusion or exclusion of these
-    units within an uncomplicated workflow.

-2. As an aid to this, the package also has a function to quickly map
+1. As an aid to setting up contiguity structures, particularly when
+    islands are involved, the package has a function to quickly map any
-    any contiguity structure for visual inspection.
-This can also be
+    contiguity structure for visual inspection.
+This can also be used to
-    used to examine the output of `sfdep` contiguity functions.
-This can
+    examine the output of `sfdep` contiguity functions.
+Such maps can be
-    be used to check if the structure makes sense, given the
+    used to check if the structure makes sense, given the researcher’s
-    researcher’s knowledge about the geography of the study area.
+    knowledge about the geography of the study area.

-3. If there are some contiguities present which are not appropriate, or
+2. If there are some contiguities present which are not appropriate, or
     if you wish to add additional ones, there are functions to allow
     this to be done in a straightforward and openly reportable way.

-4. Once an appropriate neighbourhood structure is in place, different
+3. Once an appropriate neighbourhood structure is in place, different
     types of statistical tests and models can be performed. `sfdep`
     contains functionality to perform such test, and the output from
     `sfislands` can be used in its functions.

-5. The contiguity outputs from `sfislands` can be directly used to fit
+4. The contiguity outputs from `sfislands` can be directly used to fit
     different types of (multilevel) (I)CAR models using, for example,
     the `mgcv`, `brms`, `stan` or `INLA` packages.

-6. For `mgcv` in particular, the predictions of such models can be
+5. For `mgcv` in particular, the predictions of such models can be
     quite tedious to extract and visualise. `sfislands` can streamline
     this workflow from the human side.
 Furthermore, there is a function
     to draw maps of these predictions for quick inspection.